What Are Some Fun Things to Do in Boise?

 Nature preserves: Run by Idaho Fish and Game, the MK Nature Center is a free exhibit that lets you get up close and personal with fish in Boise.
 Explore the outdoor trails and watch the enormous sturgeon swim below the bridge.
 More interested in air than sea?
 Check out Birds of Prey.
 This 580-acre campus is unique worldwide.
 It's designed to study and facilitate the health of raptors.
 The campus is open to the public; you'll see breathtaking views and get an up-close look at a wide variety of birds.

 Botanical gardens: The Idaho Botanical Garden is the home of Boise's most popular outdoor concert series.
 Enjoy a wide variety of popular bands each summer under the stars in the scenic gardens.
 Stop by anytime during the year to see what's in bloom or to see the garden aglow with lights during the winter.
 Looking for something a little more interactive?
 Head to The Berry Ranch for you-pick strawberries, blackberries, pumpkins and other crops.

 This non-profit interactive and creative undertaking is an enormous new campus in the heart of downtown that includes a five-story slide, park, an amphitheatre, a 30-foot climbing wall, and a culinary learning kitchen.
-JUMP is still in process but is set to be finished in 2016.
+JUMP was completed in 2016.